 Looking for a Gainesville day trip?
-Always wanted to kayak the Santa Fe River?
+Kayaking the Santa Fe River is a great way to spend an afternoon.
 You can access put-in spots just 40 minutes from Gainesville.

 We did just that a few weekends ago.
 We started out at Rum Island Park in Columbia County which is about 27 miles from our home.

 This tiny county park boasts awesome views and seems like quite a popular place for canoe and kayak trips to launch.
 (NOTE: If you are fond of plumbing and not a big fan of port-a-potties that look like something out of a Stephen King novel, it would be wise to make a stop beforehand).

 Anderson’s Outdoor Adventures, a relatively new canoe and kayak outfitter out of Bell Florida, met us at Rum Island Park with our kayak rentals.

 A few words of advice from the kayak dudes (“turn right, keep going until you see the bridge”) and we were on our way for our 8 mile adventure down the Santa Fe River.